 - Compost.
 Placing foods scraps in the trash adds to the waste stream and creates methane gases.
 If you compost at home, bring a container to collect the food waste at your event—or take the scraps to a composting location.
 Or you can hire a composting company to provide buckets and take it all away.

 - If you choose to bring one-serving beverages, choose aluminum cans over plastic bottles.
 Cans are more easily recyclable and require less resources to produce.
-When COVID limitations subside, consider using large, reusable containers and ask guests to bring their own cup.

 - Use reusable tablecloths, instead of disposable covers.
 If you don’t already own a tablecloth to reuse, use bedsheets or other reusable materials instead of buying them.